Meet 2016 Andalusian filly, 'Plata de Coro' out of Stallion 'Hopi RMH' and Dam 'Virtuosa de RMH'.

 has the BEST personality!!
 She's curious and her first reaction is always to

 investigate.
-She's NOT hot or reactive.
-Very smart and loves to
+She is very smart and loves to

 perform.
 If I'm around her, but not playing with her (like cleaning